rathichirag1512/Task-Management-Web-Application-/README.md

  npm i nodemon
 ```

-And then agian run it.
+And then again run it.